 - The internet offers a huge data storage place – while today it may not be as big as we would like it to be, there is still space for us to store all the information required for this machine to learn and build more advanced algorithms.

-- As I already said, such machine will require infinite memory and performance, so what do you need in order to do that?
+- As I already said, the such machine will require infinite memory and performance, so what do you need in order to do that?
 That would be quantum computing that uses qubits instead of binary bits.

-- A third thing you need is a huge amount of energy - Quantum computing could be powered by quantum rays or by quantum entanglement - which are both examples of new physics that hasn't been observed yet.
+- A third thing you need is a huge amount of energy – Quantum computing could be powered by quantum rays or by quantum entanglement – which are both examples of new physics that haven’t been observed yet.

 - If we move forward, machine intelligence is going to improve exponentially in general and once we have enough algorithms on board, machine intelligence will go beyond Moore’s law.

-- The main question is how we're going to control it.
-We need to be on track and we must be able to steer towards the good direction in order to maintain the balance of this new world.
+- The main question is how we’re going to control it.
+We need to be on track and we must be able to steer towards a good direction in order to maintain the balance of this new world.

 Global intelligence that comes with infinite machine intelligence